 For the task of species identification, a small percentage of the unique images seen by participants in the experiment (3.8\%) were labeled as containing multiple species (i.e., `multi-species images').
 Consequently, the ground truth dataset contains multiple species entries (i.e., correct answers) for these images.
 After manually inspecting these images and determining that the distribution of participants who classified multi-species images was evenly split across both training conditions for the training stage and all grouping conditions for the testing stage, a policy of accepting multiple answers was universally adopted in analyzing the data generated by participants.
 For example, if an image was labelled as containing both nyala(s) and baboon(s) in the ground truth dataset (as is the case for Fig. S2B), both these labels were considered correct when evaluating a participant's decision.

 As mentioned in Sect.
-S2.1, for the behavior task, the ground truth dataset also contains labels for five additional behavioral attributes: standing, resting, moving, eating, interacting.
-Citizen science identifications for behavior are not always as accurate as they are for species and animal numbers \citep{WildcamGorongosa}.
+S2.1, for the behaviour task, the ground truth dataset also contains labels for five additional behavioural attributes: standing, resting, moving, eating, and interacting.
+Citizen science identifications for behaviour are not always as accurate as they are for animal count \citep{WildcamGorongosa}.
 As a result, the data downloaded from The Zooniverse are not aggregated in the same way.
 For each additional attribute, the data show the ratio of citizen scientists who selected that attribute for the animals in the photo.
-Because the attributes are not mutually exclusive, multiple behaviors may be present (especially in cases with multiple individual animals)—this was the case for nearly all of the images seen by participants in the experiment (99\%).
-For example, both ‘eating’ and ‘standing’ may be selected by 25\% of all citizen scientists who labeled the same picture (as is the case for the image shown in Fig. S7A).
-Given participants in the experiment only had the option to indicate the presence of each attribute using a dichotomous scale, i.e. selecting the behavior for yes or leaving it blank for no (see Fig. S1), participant's decisions were compared to the proportional scores by treating both as vectors in a multidimensional space and calculating the cosine of the angle between them, as discussed in the following section.
+Because the attributes are not mutually exclusive, multiple behaviours may be present (especially in cases with multiple individual animals)—this was the case for nearly all of the images seen by participants in the experiment (99\%).
+For example, both ‘eating’ and ‘standing’ may be selected by 25\% of all citizen scientists who labeled the same picture (as is the case for the image shown in Fig. S6A).
+Given participants in the experiment only had the option to indicate the presence of each attribute using a dichotomous scale, i.e. selecting the behaviour for yes or leaving it blank for no (see Fig. S1), participant's decisions were compared to the proportional scores by treating both as vectors in a multidimensional space and calculating the cosine of the angle between them, as discussed in the following section.

-It is further noted that the ground truth data could still be missing correct attributes that only experts could identify \citep{Norouzzadeh2018}, hence the label `ground truth' is used with care; however, it is by definition impossible for any participant to have performed better than the citizen scientist-provided classifications.
+Further, it is reiterated that the ground truth data could still be missing correct attributes that only experts could identify \citep{Norouzzadeh2018} or contain a few incorrect labels (see Fig. S6B for an example), hence the label `ground truth' is used with care; however, it is by definition impossible for any participant to have performed better than the citizen scientist-provided classifications.
 Moreover, given that the aggregated citizen scientist-provided classifications provide a single classification for 96.2\% of images seen by participants in the experiment, the label is deemed appropriate and hence used throughout.